 Hibbing man allegedly admitted to fatally tying up former landlord during burglary; murder charge filed

 Jun.
-11—A Hibbing man allegedly admitted in a phone call from jail that he tied up his former landlord during a 2017 burglary, leading to the 77-year-old woman's death from asphyxia.
+11—A Hibbing man allegedly admitted in a phone call from jail that he tied up his former landlord during a 2017 burglary, leading to the 77-year-old woman's strangulation death.

 Prosecutors on Thursday charged Blake Andrew Stangel, 51, by warrant with intentional second-degree murder in the death of Courtney Fenske.
 The amended criminal complaint replaces a lesser count of second-degree manslaughter.

-The complaint states that Stangel, who has since bonded out, placed several calls to a woman late last month after he was was first implicated in Fenske's death based on DNA evidence.
+The complaint states that Stangel, who was released from jail on bond last week, placed several calls to a woman late last month after he was first implicated in Fenske's death based on DNA evidence.

 "Five years ago, I was f---ed up," he allegedly said in a May 30 call.
 "I went to a burglary with someone.
 I f---in' helped tie someone up."